Artefact2/libxm/README.md

 Examples
 ========

-Two example programs are provided.
+Three example programs are provided.

 * `xmtoau` will play a module and output a `.au` file to standard output.
 Example usages: